-- The element’s electronics power a coil (the red lines) that produces a high-frequency electromagnetic field (represented by the orange lines).
+- The element’s electronics power a coil that produces a high-frequency electromagnetic field.

-- The heat generated in the cooking vessel is transferred to the vessel’s contents.
+- The heat generated in the cooking vessel transfers to the vessel’s contents.

-Now, of course, if you’re paying dearly for your electric or ‘boondocking’ with limited electricity, you are not going to be able to cook on them unless you have a large capacity generator, huge battery bank or solar to supply your electricity.
-However, you pick your battles.
+Now, of course, if you pay dearly for your metered electricity or are boondocking with limited electric usage, you are not going to be able to use them unless you have a decent size generator or bigger battery bank and energy management system!

-I found the induction cooktop easy to use with their push-button panel.
-When I remove a pot or pan, the heat instantly goes away thus, no forgetting to turn off a burner.
-They heat evenly and thoroughly.
+I found the induction cooktop is super easy to use with its’ push-button panel.
+The burner heats evenly and thoroughly.
+And, when removing a pot or pan, the heat instantly disappears.

-We LOVED it so much that we bought another, this time from Walmart.
-This way, having two, I could cook breakfast gravy in one and eggs/bacon on another.
-I even bought two carrying/storage cases for them to protect them as well as for portability.
+In fact, we love it so much that we bought another.
+By having two, I could cook sausage gravy in one and our eggs on the other.
+Additionally, I bought two carrying/storage cases to protect them during transit as well as portability.

 But, I must digress in letting you know there is a negative (but just one).
 It’s a little on the heavy side.
 So, I had to make certain I stored them in a lower drawer than a high cabinet.